• Views 901

 • The teacher could pause the video throughout to ask the students to explain how the bee and the girl feel and ask what might make them feel that way?

-• In art class, students could draw their favorite part of the story.
+• In art class, students could draw their favorite part of the story or use the video as an example of storytelling through art.

 • More advanced students could write a text to go along with the illustrations.